nkouevda/capital-gains/README.md

 sell all open lots FIFO; a sell with a `name` will only sell lots with the same `name`.
 Thus `name` can be used to specify sell orders other than FIFO.

-## Output format
+## Output Format

-Closed lots are tabulated in a format suitable for [form 8949](https://www.irs.gov/pub/irs-pdf/f8949.pdf), rounded to the nearest dollar (use `-d 2` to round to the nearest cent).
+Closed lots are tabulated in a format suitable for [IRS form 8949](https://www.irs.gov/pub/irs-pdf/f8949.pdf), rounded to the nearest dollar (use `-d 2` to round to the nearest cent).